Lahnda: Name

 Lahnda means "western" in Punjabi.
 It was coined by William St. Clair Tisdall (in the form Lahindā) probably around 1890 and later adopted by a number of linguists — notably George Abraham Grierson — for a dialect group that had no general local name.
 This term has currency only among linguists.

 Development

 Baba Farid (c.
-1188–1266), a celebrated and revered Sufi saint of the Punjab, composed poetry in the Lahnda lect.
-Saraiki and Hindko have been cultivated as literary languages.
-The development of the standard written Saraiki began in the 1960s.
-The national census of Pakistan has counted Saraiki speakers since 1981, and Hindko speakers from 2017, prior to which both were represented by Punjabi.
+1188–1266), a celebrated and revered Punjabi Sufi saint of the 12th century, composed poetry in the Lahnda lect.

 Mian Muhammad Bakhsh (c.
 1830 – 1907) is another Punjabi poet who composed poetry in a mixture of both the Eastern and Lahnda varieties of Punjabi.

+Saraiki (in the south) and Hindko (in the northwest) have been cultivated as literary standards.
+The development of the standard written Saraiki began in the 1960s.
+The national census of Pakistan has counted Saraiki speakers since 1981, and Hindko speakers from 2017, prior to which both were represented by Punjabi in general.

 Classification

 Lahnda has several traits that distinguish it from other Punjabi linguistic groups, such as a future tense in -s-.
 Like Sindhi, Saraiki retains breathy-voiced consonants, has developed implosives, and lacks tone.
 Hindko, also called Panjistani or (ambiguously) Pahari, is more like Central Punjabi in this regard, though the equivalent of the low-rising tone of Central Punjabi is a high-falling tone in Peshawar Hindko.

 Lahnda depicted on a linguistic map of India, showing the areas where Indo-Aryan languages are spoken, published in the 'Imperial Gazetteer of India' (Vol. XXVI, Atlas; 1931 revised edition; plate no. 13).

 Sindhi and Punjabi groups (including Lahnda) form a dialect continuum with no clear-cut boundaries.
 Ethnologue classifies the western forms of Central Punjabi and the dialects transitional between Lahnda and Central Punjabi as Lahnda, so that the Lahnda–Eastern Punjabi isogloss approximates the Pakistani–Indian border.